European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 # Metadata

-Please clicl in the following link to be redirected to the [Metadata page](https://european-cyclists-federation.github.io/another-page.html).
-Contains files for further analysis.
+Please click in the following link to be redirected to the [Metadata page](https://european-cyclists-federation.github.io/another-page.html).
+The page contains files for further analysis.

 # The Methodology